 Finished size is 4.5 inches wide and 7 feet long without the fringe.

-- Join a new yarn, leaving a tail of about 10 inches, and knit 1 row.
+Join new yarn, leaving a tail of about 10 inches, and knit one row.
 Cut yarn, leaving a 10-inch tail.

-- Tie tails in bunches of 3 or 4 to secure edges.
+Tie tails in bunches of three or four to secure edges.
 Trim to the same length if desired.